NICHD-BSPC/intro-rnaseq-hpc/lessons/wk6_lesson01_dge_setup_overview.md

 Count data is often modeled using the **binomial distribution**, which can give you the **probability of getting a number of heads upon tossing a coin a number of times**.
 However, not all count data can be fit with the binomial distribution.
 The binomial is based on discrete events and used in situations when you have a certain number of cases.

 When **the number of cases is very large (i.e. people who buy lottery tickets), but the probability of an event is very small (probability of winning)**, the **Poisson distribution** is used to model these types of count data.
-The Poisson is similar to the binomial, but is based on continuous events.
+The Poisson is similar to the binomial, but where the binomial is restricted to a number of trials, the Poisson is used when any number of trials can occur.
 [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)

 **With RNA-Seq data, a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**.
 Thus, it would be an appropriate situation to use the Poisson distribution.
-However, a unique property of this distribution is that the mean == variance.
+However, a unique property of the Poisson distribution is that the mean == variance.
 Realistically, with RNA-Seq data there is always some biological variation present across the replicates (within a sample class).
 Genes with larger average expression levels will tend to have larger observed variances across replicates.

 If the proportions of mRNA stayed exactly constant between the biological replicates for each sample class, we could expect Poisson distribution (where mean == variance).
 [A nice description of this concept is presented by Rafael Irizarry in the EdX class](https://youtu.be/HK7WKsL3c2w).
-But this doesn't happen in practice, and so the Poisson distribution is only considered appropriate for a single biological sample.
+But when we look at *actual* RNA-seq counts, this doesn't happen.
+In fact, we see *more* variance than we would expect if RNA-seq counts truly followed a Poisson distribution.

-The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
+It turns out that the distribution that that fits best, given this type of variability between replicates, is the Negative Binomial (NB) distribution.
 Essentially, **the NB model is a good approximation for data where the mean \< variance**, as is the case with RNA-Seq count data.

+Technically, a Poisson is the same as a NB with zero dispersion.
+As you increase the dispersion parameter for an NB, it describes an increasingly variable distribution.
+A big part of differential expression involves figuring out what dispersion parameter to use for a gene so that we can get this underlying distribution.

 <img src="../img/deseq_nb.png" width="400"/>